Temple Baptist Church - 8-12-2018

 a.
 They Relied Upon Their Own Strength – “so that it was now full.”
 (They rowed and bailed until all hope was gone before awaking the Lord.)

 b.
-They Failed To Realize Who Was With Them – “Master” (Dear Lord, you got us into trouble again!)
+They Failed To Realize Who Was With Them – “Master” (Dear Lord, you allowed us to get into trouble again!)

 1) The Realization Of His Omnipresence